-Singer Chris Brown arrested in France on suspicion of rape: police source
+Singer Chris Brown arrested in France on suspicion of rape: Police source

-PARIS: U.S. singer Chris Brown was arrested in Paris on Monday with two other people on suspicion of rape, a French police source.
+PARIS: US singer Chris Brown was arrested in Paris on Monday (Jan 21) with two other people on suspicion of rape, a French police source.

 The woman said she had met the men at a Paris nightclub earlier in the evening, according to the magazine.